Change Resilience Leads to More Innovative Cultures

 “Most successful change initiatives start with baby steps, even transformational change,” he adds.
 “If you want to lose weight, you don’t starve yourself for a week — that isn’t sustainable.
 Instead, let’s get ourselves in shape as individuals and as organizations to embrace the opportunities and to manage the challenges of constant change in the dynamic world that we live in.”

 It may be a tough message.
 But it need not be a harsh reality.
-Forget “change fatigue,” Altman says; instead, think of “change energy.”
-Dynamic, innovative, changing, and constantly learning: This is the new reality.
-And with the right leadership, it’s an exciting and galvanizing message for employees.
+Forget “change fatigue,” Altman says; instead, think of change energy.